 decorated with a variety of separate brilliant MOP designs.
 There

-are small MOP dots along the side of the fingerboard as position
+are small MOP dots ("side frets") along the side of the fingerboard

 1885) has metal frets and fairly simple inlays

-reminiscent of the unusual style of S/N 1916.
-All Clippers have a
+scent of the unusual style of S/N 1916.
+It is particularly unusual in

-Clippers have the usual screw and washers securing the
+ring.
+The other Clippers have the usual screw and washers securing

 This is possibly the first example of Fairbanks'